ecolearnia/delightreading/delightreading-client-web/README.md

 # run all tests
 npm test

+# run UI using webpack-dev-server
+npm start
 ```

+** NOTE: using the webpack-dev-server ignores cookie =(
+    Using the

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).